ryansheehy0/Cheat_Sheets/javascript_under_the_hood.md

 [Home](./README.md)

 # JavaScript Under the Hood
 Javascript is single threaded language.
 The thread has a call stack and memory heap.
-This cheat sheet goes through how those things work.
+This cheat sheet goes through how those things work and other things on how javascript works under the hood.

 ## Table of Contents